 “I am only a first year here, but knowing that my chosen University has been given this coveted title really means something to me, as I believe it should to all students.”
 Rebecca Haslam, Journalism BA(Hons)

-The award attracted a lot of attention in the local and regional media as well as congratulatory messages from the University's Patron, HRH The Duke of York and University Chancellor Sir Patrick Stewart.
-Here’s what they said...
+The award attracted a lot of attention in the local and regional media as well as congratulatory messages from the University Chancellor Sir Patrick Stewart.
+Here’s what he said...

 The University of the Year 2013 award marks an impressive couple of years for the University in which we have collected the Entrepreneurial University of the Year Award, two Queen’s Awards for Enterprise and the Guardian Inspiring Leader Award.
 These factors, combined with a continued commitment to being ‘a university that is at the heart of its home town’ meant that Huddersfield won the top award, cementing its position as one of the country’s most innovative universities.